Ride on Time

-"Ride on Time" is a song by the Italian dance group Black Box.
+"Ride on Time" is a song by the Italian house music group Black Box.
 It was released as a single in July 1989 and included on Black Box's debut album, Dreamland (1990).

 The Black Box member Daniele Davioli described "Ride on Time" as an attempt to create a dance track with the power of a rock song.
 The first version used an unlicensed vocal sample from the 1980 single "Love Sensation" by Loleatta Holloway.
-After the copyright owners took legal action, the single was reissued with rerecorded vocals by Heather Small, who later found fame as the vocalist of M People.
+After the copyright owners took legal action, the single was reissued with rerecorded vocals by Heather Small, who later became famous as the vocalist of M People.
 For television appearances, Black Box hired the model Katrin Quinol to mime the vocals.

 In Italy, "Ride on Time" was released by Discomagic Records.
 In the UK, it was released by Deconstruction and popularised by the DJs Paul Oakenfold and Danny Rampling.
-It topped the UK Singles Chart for six weeks and became the UK's bestselling single of 1989.
+It topped the UK singles chart for six weeks and became the UK's bestselling single of 1989.
 It also topped the charts in Iceland and Ireland, and entered the top 10 of several other European countries.
-"Ride on Time" has appeared in critics' lists of the best house tracks, and in 2020 the Guardian named it one of the greatest UK number ones.
+"Ride on Time" has appeared in critics' lists of the best house tracks, and in 2020 The Guardian named it one of the greatest UK number ones.

 Recording

 "Ride on Time" was written and produced by the Italian production team Groove Groove Melody, comprising Daniele Davoli, Mirko Limoni and Valerio Semplici.
+Davoli said that as Italian rock music was not taken seriously, "Ride on Time" was the group's attempt to create a song with the power of Led Zeppelin and Deep Purple with a dance beat.

-Davoli visited New York City and bought a 12-inch acapella of "Love Sensation", a 1980 single by Loleatta Holloway, planning to use it to create mashups.
-In Italy, he was introduced to samplers, and persuaded the club where he worked to buy an Akai S900 sampler.
+In New York City, Davoli bought a 12-inch a cappella copy of "Love Sensation", a 1980 single by Loleatta Holloway, planning to use it to create mashups.
+In Italy, he was introduced to samplers and persuaded the club where he worked to buy an Akai S900 sampler.
 He created the first version of "Ride on Time" using the S900 to sample the "Love Sensation" vocals.
 Limoni added piano chords and additional vocal samples.
-Davoli said that as Italian rock music was not taken seriously, "Ride on Time" was the group's attempt to create a song with the power of Led Zeppelin and Deep Purple with a dance beat.
-They finished the basic backing track in less than an hour, but it took weeks to finalise the ordering of the samples.
-Davoli tested the track in a club, but the audience responded poorly: "It was heartbreaking.
-The floor had 1,000 people dancing, and it cleared it."
-However, his bandmates assured him that it was "the wrong club".
+The group also added a sample of the 1973 single "Love's Theme" by the Love Unlimited Orchestra.
+The basic backing track was finished in less than an hour, but it took weeks to finalise the ordering of the samples.
+The song title derives from the sampled lyric "right on time", which the group misheard as "ride on time".

-The song title derives from the sampled lyric "Thank you baby, 'cause you're right on time".
-Davoli explained that, owing to his limited knowledge of English and to Holloway's American accent, he thought the line was "ride on time".